 - Participate in the selection, supervision, evaluation, and training of UniServ division interns and apprentices.

 - Supervise and direct the UniServ part-time consultant program, including employment interviews, hiring / non-renewal recommendations, evaluations, training, discipline, payroll, and annual reports within an assigned UniServ region.
-Work with the executive assistant director and other division directors to plan and implement SLC and other part-time consultant training programs.
+Work with the executive deputy director and other division directors to plan and implement SLC and other part-time consultant training programs.

 - Develop and present UniServ regional budget recommendations.